DSAV-Dodeka/book/src/setup/docker.md

 # Docker/container setup

-We use the `dodeka` repository for the setup of the database and key-value store (a special database that is not relational, it's basically a big dictionary/map).
+We use the `deploy` folder in the `dodeka` repository for the setup of the database and key-value store (a special database that is not relational, it's basically a big dictionary/map).
 For this, we use a technology called containers.
 Specifically, we use Docker.

 In order to run the scripts, there are a few requirements.
 If you're on macOS or Linux, you only need to install Docker as both are Unix-like systems.
 For macOS I recommend only installing Docker Engine